Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Joint SE-EE Design For Single-User PASS

 \subsection{Problem Formulation}

 We aim to balance the SE and EE performance of PASS by jointly optimizing the transmit and pinching beamforming.
 The resulting multi-object optimization (MOO) problem incorporates two conflicting performance metrics, i.e., SE and EE.
-The weighted product method is adopted to convert the MOO problem into a single-object optimization (SOO) problem as follows: \footnote{Unlike conventional weighted-sum method, weighted-product method avoids scalarization of objective functions, which can help simplify the analysis \cite{Obiedollah2025energy}.}
+The weighted product method is adopted to convert the MOO problem into a single-object optimization (SOO) problem as follows: \footnote{In contrast to conventional weighted-sum methods, weighted-product method avoids scalarization of objective functions, which can help simplify the analysis \cite{Obiedollah2025energy}.}

-where constraint (\ref{eq7b}) ensures that each PA is positioned within the valid range of the waveguide, $\Delta_{{\rm min}}$ in (\ref{eq7c}) is the minimum spacing required to prevent mutual coupling between the PAs \cite{zhaolin2025modeling}, and (\ref{eq7d}) refers to the constraint on transmit power at the BS side.
-Noted that problem (\textbf{P1-1}) is non-convex since $\bm{{\rm w}}$ and $\bm{{\rm X}}$ are strongly coupled in (\ref{eq7a}).
+where constraint (\ref{sec2B_eq2}) ensures that each PA is positioned within the valid range of the waveguide, $\Delta_{{\rm min}}$ in (\ref{sec2B_eq3}) is the minimum spacing required to prevent mutual coupling between the PAs \cite{zhaolin2025modeling}, and (\ref{sec2B_eq4}) refers to the constraint on transmit power at the BS side.
+It should be noted that the problem reduces to a conventional SE-maximization problem when $\beta=1$, and to an EE-maximization problem when $\beta=0$.
+By tuning the preference weight $\beta$, this framework provides additional freedom to strike a balance between the conflicting objectives.
+Moreover, the weighted product method can provide a Pareto-optimal solution to the original MOO problem, as demonstrated in Theorem \ref{theorem1}. \begin{theorem} The weighted product method yields a Pareto-optimal solution $(\bm{{\rm w}}^*, \bm{{\rm X}}^*)$ to the SE-EE MOO problem. \end{theorem} \begin{IEEEproof} Please refer to Appendix \ref{proof_of_theorem1}. \end{IEEEproof}

+Noted that problem (\textbf{P1-1}) is non-convex since $\bm{{\rm w}}$ and $\bm{{\rm X}}$ are strongly coupled in (\ref{sec2B_eq1}).
 Fortunately, for any given PA positions $\bm{{\rm X}}$, the optimal transmit beamforming $\bm{{\rm w}}^*$ of \textbf{(P1-1)} can be obtained by using MRT strategy:

 where $P$ is the scalar transmit power.
 Therefore, the SNR for the user under MRT strategy can be given by $\gamma=P\Vert \bm{{\rm h}}^{{\rm H}}(\bm{{\rm X}})\bm{{\rm G}}(\bm{{\rm X}}) \Vert^2/\sigma^2$.
 Accordingly, the SE and EE can be rewritten as